AlexParamonov/undo/README.md

 [![Coverage Status](https://coveralls.io/repos/AlexParamonov/undo/badge.png?branch=master)](https://coveralls.io/r/AlexParamonov/undo?branch=master)
 [![Gem Version](https://badge.fury.io/rb/undo.png)](http://badge.fury.io/rb/undo)

-Undo last operation on object.
+Undo reverts operation made upon object.
+It stores the object state before the mutator operation and allows to restore this state later.

-Undo gem allows to use custom adapters for storage (Redis, ActiveRecord, etc).
-And custom serializers when need (ActiveRecord, Virtus, etc)
+Undo uses adapters for storage (Redis, ActiveRecord, etc) and custom serializers (ActiveRecord, Virtus, etc).
+It is very lightweight solution that can be used as well with heavy ActiveRecord as with simple Hash or Virtus objects.
+No database required: store data as it suites you.

 Contents
 ---------